Scotty Grainger: 2017–18

 Christine Blair and Scott met, and it was revealed that Scott had been working undercover for the justice department.
 Reminding Christine that when he was captured, they had abandoned him, and Victor had rescued him, not them.
 Even though his aunt Christine offered to be his contact in the future and tried to lure him into a sex trafficking case in the Midwest, Scott told her they could go to hell.
 Victor later canceled the book idea, and hired Scott as Sr. Vice President of Special Projects at Newman to keep an eye on Abby.
 Scott hated the idea of wearing a suit and sitting behind a desk, but felt he owed Victor his life.
 Under Scott's recommendation, Victor bought a digital media company called Hashtag and put Scott in charge, expecting Scott to turn the company around.
 After teasing Abby about her first entrepreneurship being a dating app, Scott accepted Abby's challenge over whose project would be most profitable.

 Sharon discovered a potential "sex slave" named Crystal, a young caller on the crisis intervention hotline.
 Crystal managed to escape her captors, and Nick found her hiding in the alley behind The Underground.
 He brought her inside, and Sharon managed to get out of her that she was afraid of being captured and returned.
 But when Sharon left the room, Crystal disappeared.
 Sharon went to Paul with the information and spoke to Scott about doing an exposé on it.
 But Christine was livid that Sharon had met the girl at a hotel room where Crystal had been dragged away by a beefy guy.

 Nick and Sharon were shocked to recognize Alice Johnson sitting at The Underground bar, decked out in expensive clothes and looking great.
 She chatted with Sharon, telling her that she had landed a great job in sales and was just passing through.
 But Sharon was convinced that Alice had left in same car she had seen at the Night & Day Motel where the sex slave operation was going on.
 Luckily, Alice had left behind her credit card, and when she returned for it, Nick put a tracker on Alice's car.
 It led them to a lovely home in town where Alice apparently lived with the girls.
 Sharon and Nick shared with Scott and Tessa that they were convinced that Alice was working in the sex slave ring.
-Scott posed as a “John” and his “date” told him that Chrystal had been sent away.
+Scott posed as a “John” and his “date” told him that Crystal had been sent away.
 Tessa and Mariah Copeland kidnapped Alice and tricked her to get Crystal back, and Crystal was taken into protective custody.
 But Alice was then run down by a car, and disappeared from the hospital.
 Security footage showed her painfully walking out, headed for the taxi stand.